KU's Self: Upset loss to ASU a 'teaching' moment

 "I think that losing sucks, and it's never good, but it actually can be a positive if you learn from it so that it doesn't happen again the same way," Self said.
 "We didn't close the game right at all, so hopefully, we can learn from that.
 But the reality of it is, we weren't going to run the table.
 Let's not get carried away.

-"I hate saying this, you never ever want to lose, but certainly you'd rather learn from a non-conference loss than a conference loss.
+"I hate saying this, you never ever want to lose, but certainly you'd rather learn from a nonconference loss than a conference loss.
 So hopefully, we'll learn something from it and get better from it.
 I think it'll be a good teaching tape for us."

-The Jayhawks made just one field goal in the final 7:09 -- a 3-pointer by Lagerald Vick -- allowing ASU to hang around long enough to take the lead.
+The Jayhawks made only one field goal in the final 7 minutes, 9 seconds -- a 3-pointer by Lagerald Vick -- allowing ASU to hang around long enough to take the lead.

 Kansas led until the 2:23 mark, when Sun Devils transfer Rob Edwards hit a 3-pointer from the right wing to put ASU up 76-74.
 The Jayhawks tied the score at 76 when junior forward Dedric Lawson hit two free throws with 1:17 left.

 ASU sophomore point guard Remy Martin hit an off-balance runner near the free throw line with 59 seconds left to give the Sun Devils the lead again, 78-76.
-After two turnovers by Kansas and one by ASU stalled both a comeback by the Jayhawks and prevented ASU from sealing the win, Edwards hit two free throws with 6 seconds left to secure the upset.
+After two turnovers by Kansas and one by ASU stalled both a comeback by the Jayhawks and prevented ASU from sealing the win, Edwards hit two free throws with six seconds left to secure the upset.

 When the final buzzer sounded, Sun Devils fans stormed the court at Wells Fargo Arena.
-Later in the locker room, ASU doused coach Bobby Hurley.
+Later in the locker room, ASU players doused coach Bobby Hurley.

 "I've never gotten a feeling of rushing the court," Martin said.
 "I didn't know they were gonna rush the court.
 So I was like ... all these people are coming at me.
 I'm like, 'Where are they coming from?
 Are we really doing this right now?'
 But those are the moments we live for, man.